List of Twin Star Exorcists characters: Basara

-The tenth of the eleven Basara.
-She wears a bunny outfit with great sensing abilities to spell power.
-Having to be a masochist, Yuzuriha has no qualms about posing as bait to progress Sakanashi's plan to direct Impurities out to the real world.
-She is seen carrying Sakanashi's disfigured head from his defeat in Arima's hands.
-In a turn of events, Yuzuriha claims no resentment in having no will of her own and just wants to be useful to Sakanashi.
-She contributes her life giving Sakanashi the chance to escape battle with Tenma, Shimon, and Mayura to instigate his rebuilt plan.
-Arimori censures her goal as a curse not a dream.
-Her body absorbs a shockwave that leaves only her head with Sakanashi telling her to rest in peace.
+She is the tenth of the eleven Basara.
+She wears a bunny outfit and has strong sensory abilities for detecting spiritual power.
+As a masochist, Yuzuriha has no qualms about posing as bait to advance Sakanashi's plan to direct Impurities into the real world.
+She is seen carrying Sakanashi's disfigured head after his defeat by Arima.
+Yuzuriha claims that she has no resentment over having no free will and that she simply wants to be useful to Sakanashi.
+She sacrifices her life, giving Sakanashi the chance to escape his battle with Tenma, Shimon, and Mayura and continue his plan.
+Arima condemns her goal as a curse, not a dream.
+Her body is destroyed by a shockwave, leaving only her head, as Sakanashi tells her to rest in peace.